Blog

 Main Features:

-• Visualizations in Tableau public are available for the whole community to see so that users can use these as the inspiration and reference for their own works.
+• Visualizations in Tableau public are available for the whole community to see so that users can use these as inspiration and reference for their own works.

-• There are tons of visualization options in Tableau public that users can utilize based on their use cases including but not limited to: bar, scatter, pie, and waterfall charts to explore relationships between variables, or to present findings/trends different teams.
+• There are tons of visualization options in Tableau public that users can utilize based on their use cases including but not limited to: bar, scatter, pie, and waterfall charts to explore relationships between variables, or to present findings/trends in different teams.

 • Up to 10 million rows of data can be stored, processed, and shared.